stevenvergenz/dfrpg-toonstore/README.md

 1. Open global.js in your text editor of choice.
 2. Set the server's listen port where indicated.
 3. Set the server's cookie secret where indicated.
+4. Set the public-facing URL for login verification.

 ## Running